-$^{^2}$ "Denotational" Sequental Ada, 1st-order Functional Interpreter, Imperative Stack and Macro-Expansion of passes where a pass was defined as that of a linear reading of of the Ada program text either left-to-right (forwards), or right-to-left (backwards), and in either pre-, in- or post-order4.
+2 "Denotational" Sequental Ada, 1st-order Functional Interpreter, Imperative Stack and Macro-Expansion reading of of the Ada program text either left-to-right (forwards), or right-to-left (backwards), and in either pre-, in- or post-order4.
 From the combined 1st-order Static Semantics and the Compiling Algorithm was, after careful analysis of these, developed a specification for a multi-pass administrator.
 The multi-pass analysis and synthesis resulted in five passes for the statics checks (i.e., "front-end"), and four passes for the code generator (i.e., "back-end").
-These concluded the domain and requirements phases which were all specified in VDM [18, 33] for a total of approximately 10.000, respectively 56,000 lines of VDM and formula annotations.
+These concluded the domain and requirements phases which were all specified in VDM [16, 31] for a total of approximately 10.000, respectively 56,000 lines of VDM and formula annotations.
 The nine compiler Passes, Multi-pass Administrator, and the Run-time Administrator were all coded from their specifications in a subset of the Ada language for which a compiler was developed in parallel with the full-Ada development!